nRF24/pyRF24/docs/rf24_network_api.rst

     Messages of this type are used to request information from the master node, generally via a unicast (direct) write.
     Any (non-master) node receiving a message of this type will manually forward it to the master node using a normal network write.

+.. autoattribute:: pyrf24.NETWORK_OVERRUN

+    Messages of this type indicate the network is being overrun with data and `RF24Network.available()` has returned from a loop.

+.. autoattribute:: pyrf24.NETWORK_CORRUPTION

+    Messages of this type indicate the radio has encountered corrupted data & the RX FIFO has been flushed.

 Network flag mnemonics
 ***********************